UFFR/MamizouBot/README.md

         "port":         6697, // TLS is always recommended.
         "nickColors":   true, // Doesn't do anything yet, but will toggle whether or not on IRC-side should names be given colors.
         "sasl":         true, // If SASL should be used for authentication, recommended.
-        "statusNotices: true, // Doesn't do anything yet, but will toggle sending updates on non-message events.
+        "statusNotices": true, // Doesn't do anything yet, but will toggle sending updates on non-message events.
         "password":     "I-WAS-NOT-CONFIGURED", // IRC account password, for PLAIN or NickServ based authentication.
         "secure":       true, // Explicit TLS, recommended.
         "authType":     "ECDSA", // Supports "NICKSERV" for NickServ password authentication, "PLAIN" for SASL password authentication, "EXTERNAL" for client TLS authentication with SASL, and "ECDSA" for SASL authentication with the ECDSA-NIST256p-CHALLENGE mechanism.
 P-256 keys must be in unencrypted, PKCS8 format, if yours isn't, you can convert it with OpenSSL.